jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
 But that wasn't the case because each discipline had a limited toolbox of techniques.
 Sometimes those techniques were very effective in a real fight; like Brazilian jit jitsu's submissions, or wrestling's dominate control.
 But many techniques like karate's katas, taekwondo's flashy high-kicks, boxing's obesssion with standing toe-to-toe and swinging for a knockout were easily countered and therefore not effective.

 After several more years of fighting in "no rules" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
-As Ultimate Fighting kept on growing in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their techniques and beliefs.
+As Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their techniques and beliefs.

-As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out."
+As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

 Some kickboxers started to train submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
 Eventually, after several years of watching, learning, and participating in the cross-pollination of techniques, these fighters evolved skills far beyond their old martial arts teachers and disciplines.

-By opening their mind, martial artists discarded the mythical codes of old martial arts and adopted evolution's philosophy of "adapt or die."
-A fighters physical pain became a barometer of their chosen techniques success or failure.
-Thereafter, human self-defense finally learned what every lifeform on Earth knows; there is no rulebook.
+By opening their mind, martial artists discarded loyalty to a single martial art and adopted evolution's philosophy of "adapt or die."
+A fighters physical pain became the barometer of whether a technique was good or bad.
+Finally, human self-defense learned what every lifeform on Earth knows; there is no rulebook.

 No deer in the world depends on a judge to save it when fighting off a bear, as no bear depends on a pundit declaring it the winner to get its next meal.